-Saturday, October 20 + Sunday, October 21: Erector Square Weekend
+- Erector Square Weekend: Saturday, October 6 + Sunday, October 7 Erector Square Weekend

 Thanks to a grant from the Hoffman Foundation, the National Endowment for the Arts, and with support from the Department of Economic and Community Development, Connecticut Office of the Arts, which also receives support from the NEA, a federal agency, selected projects will receive between $250-$2,000 in project support.
 Funds will be available to support 10-12 outstanding proposals starting in April 2018.